couchbase/docker/enterprise/couchbase-server/3.0.2/README.md

 ```

 * Useful for testing out a multi-node cluster on your local workstation.
-* Not recommended for production use.  (the norm for a production cluster is that each node runs on dedicated hardware)
+* Not recommended for production use.
+(The norm for a production cluster is that each node runs on dedicated hardware.)
 * Allows you to experiment with cluster rebalancing and failover.
 * The networking is effectively the same as described the Software-Defined Network section: each container is given an internal IP address by Docker, and each of these IPs is visible to all other containers running on the same host
 * Internal IPs should be used in the Admin Console when adding new nodes to the cluster